KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

   Following paragraph is for history reason only.

-Configure the :ref:`capturing` devices (Firewire, FFmpeg, Screen Grab, Blackmagic, Audio) from this section.
+Configure the :doc:`capturing</project_and_asset_management/capturing_video>` devices (Firewire, FFmpeg, Screen Grab, Blackmagic, Audio) from this section.

 Configure Firewire Capture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The image shows the Configure Firewire capture tab which can be accessed from the :menuselection:`Settings --> Configure Kdenlive` menu or from the spanner icon in the :ref:`capturing`
+The image shows the Configure Firewire capture tab which can be accessed from the :menuselection:`Settings --> Configure Kdenlive` menu or from the spanner icon in the capturing.

 .. image:: /images/Kdenlive_Configure_Capture.png